Selling at Craft Fairs: What to Bring and How to Impress

 A Small Cooler: Bring some snacks and bottles of water to keep you at your peak performance all day.
 You may easily get worn down if you wait too long before taking a break.
 Sometimes a small snack provides the right energy boost you need!

-Office Supplies & Other Misc.: These include: pens, stapler, tape, a garbage bag, sales tax chart for your area, extra price tags, markers, business cards and brochures, tape, your cell phone, a camera so you can document this fun day, and possibly some candy in a bowl.
+Office Supplies & Other Miscellaneous Items: These include: pens, stapler, tape, a garbage bag, sales tax chart for your area, extra price tags, markers, business cards and brochures, tape, your cell phone, a camera so you can document this fun day, and possibly some candy in a bowl.
 Don’t believe for a second that the candy is just for the children!
 The grown-ups love it just as well!

 Any Hang Tags or Care Instructions: If you are offering any item for sale that requires special instructions, be sure to attach those to your products.
 Your customers will truly appreciate your efforts.